uni-bremen-agst/eNYPD/README.md

    The QuickStart archive  ([here](https://github.com/uni-bremen-agst/eNYPD/tree/example)) is an illustrative example how to use eNYPD.
 It is possible to obtain the entry points by running:

-  java -jar eNYPD-0.0.1-SNAPSHOT-jar-with-dependencies rt.jar QuickStart
+  java -jar eNYPD-0.0.1-SNAPSHOT-jar-with-dependencies rt.jar QuickStart-1.0

   Entry points are created and placed in xml files located in "QuickStart-1.0/eNYPD/Bean".